thatVargas/thatvargas.github.io/_posts/2018-03-25-pubishing.md

 ---
 layout: post
-title: "Publishing - is content is dropped in the forest..."
+title: "Publishing - if content is dropped in the forest..."
 ---

 _PLEASE NOTE: This is currently being re-formatted_